conal/quotes/quotes.md

 "FP offers a unique opportunity to exploit a compositional approach to algorithms and show the effectiveness of math in programming" - R. Bird

-"Thesis, antithesis, synthesis -- most of us only take the first or second steps." - Edward Craig (@NewMindMirror)
+"Thesis, antithesis, synthesis---most of us only take the first or second steps." - Edward Craig (@NewMindMirror)

 "And those who were seen dancing were thought to be insane by those who could not hear the music." - Friedrich Wilhelm Nietzsche (or George Carlin?
 [Uncertain](http://quoteinvestigator.com/2012/06/05/dance-insane/))